yashu1wwww/Youtube-Auto-Like-Subscribe-Comments/README.md

  Open cmd and enter
  pip install random
- and hit enter button internet connection must be on...
+ and hit enter button (internet connection must be on...) and again pip install undetected_chromedriver and hit enter button (internet connection must be on...)

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and